Oregon Online Sports Betting

 - Odds boosts – Odds boosts are a better deal, particularly if you like the underlying wager.
 Many sportsbooks, including DraftKings, boost, or increase, the payout of a featured bet, usually related to a high-profile game or hometown team.
 So if the Blazers are playing the Lakers, an odds boost might include the Blazers ML, Over 210, and Damian Lillard to score more than 20 points.
 The payout could be boosted from +600 to +800 in order to entice bettors in Oregon to take the wager.
 This is a good value if you think all three bets will win, but remember that the odds of winning are still 6/1, or 16.6%, even if the payout is higher.

 - Missions – Imagine you’re just sitting on the couch, minding your own business, when all of a sudden you get a notification from DraftKings on your smartphone.
 It’s your new mission.
 How clandestine!
 You click on the instructions, only to learn that your mission is to bet a certain amount or number of times on a certain sport.
-If you complete your mission, you get rewards points or free credit.
+If you complete your mission, you get rewards points or site credit.
 The Missions promotion is totally gimmicky, but if you were planning on betting on the underlying sport or bet type anyway, it’s worth checking out.

 Sports Available for Online Wagering in Oregon